aryumka/aryumka/README.md

-### 👋 Hi, I'm Aryumka
+👋 Hi, I'm Aryumka

-Used to plan products.
-Now I build them.
+I think about software before I write it.
-Finance background + curious brain = dev who actually asks *why*, not just *how*.
+Not just how it works — but why it exists, and who it's for.

-I care about writing code that’s easy to understand and hard to mess up.
+Finance background.
+Moved into product, then into code.
-Love diving into complex problems and making things feel simple.
+Each step taught me the same thing: the hard part is never technical.

-Lately exploring functional programming, and still Googling “how to name things” more than I should.
+Interested in functional programming lately.

-Let’s build something that makes sense — and actually helps people.
+Still Googling "how to name things."

 ### Latest post
 [![Velog's GitHub stats](https://velog-readme-stats.vercel.app/api?name=aryumka)](https://velog.io/@aryumka)